-3. Does your medical school curriculum address the impacts of extreme weather events on individual health and/or on healthcare systems?
+1.3.
+Does your medical school curriculum address the impacts of extreme weather events on individual health and/or on healthcare systems?

-- This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.
+- 3 This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.

 Score explanation: As part of the M1 core curriculum at Brown, the course Health Systems Science includes a lecture titled "Occupational Health and Climate Change" which briefly covers the topic of extreme weather and individual health.
 Specifically, the lecture mentions changes in precipitation resulting in stronger hurricanes, floods, droughts, and sea-level changes leading to human injury, death and population displacement over two slides.
-Another lecture, "Introduction to Environmental Factors in Health", discussed natural disasters and their rippling health effects.
 A "Planetary Health" lecture briefly discussed extreme weather and its impacts on health and the healthcare system in the core curriculum.
+There is also a required lecture on infectious disease and planetary health in the microbiology-infectious disease block.